 Probiotics are friendly bacteria that have been discovered by science more than 100 years ago.

-Today, the new research even suggests that probiotics may have an influence on our genes.
+Today, new research even suggests that probiotics may influence our genes.

-You can enjoy the probiotics benefits trough Diet & Supplements
+You can enjoy the probiotics benefits through Diet & Supplements

 You can consume probiotics by eating fermented foods.

-This option is the easiest for the maintenance of a good bacteria environment in the gut.
+This option is the easiest for the maintenance of a beneficial bacteria environment in the gut.

 Consume more foods that naturally contain probiotics:

 HOW TO MAKE KOMBUCHA?